metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 This Cowboys offensive line is fantastic at run-blocking.
 It's really a sight to behold.
 Minnesota is starting to key in on the ground game more, though.

 Vikings cannot run the ball well at all.
 I'm not sure if the Cowboys are just so good against the run or if Dalvin Cook is hurt.
 It looks like he doesn't have the same pop as somebody of his caliber should have.

+Cousins is disappointing me with his lack of touch and his willingness to throw the ball short of the sticks on third down.
+Although perhaps that's an indictment on Klint Kubiak not calling screen passes against a defense intentionally leaving the flat exposed on third downs.